 From the outset, Databrary sought to connect with the research community in a meaningful way, in part by hiring staff who understand both the professional needs of researchers and the requirements for preserving information and facilitating access to it.
 Early on, the project team came to understand that researchers were more likely to share video data with colleagues who were part of the same scholarly community—people who held the same understanding about the sensitivities involved in sharing identifiable data related to children and families.
 At the same time, the team understood that it would have to change prevailing sentiments about the feasibility of sharing videos openly and bring knowledge about data curation and preservation practices to researchers unfamiliar with these topics.
 This led to a decision to hire two staff, one with specific responsibilities for community outreach and a second with experience in library and information science.
 These team members and our technical staff interact directly with researchers, providing hands-on support at every stage of the researcher’s interactions with Databrary.
 Staff assist with initial user registration, consult with research ethics boards, and manage data curation (see Curation below).
 The Databrary team actively seeks out new potential contributors and datasets, and the team has established partnerships with some of the primary scholarly associations in the developmental and learning sciences: the Society for Research in Child Development, the International Congress on Infant Studies, the Cognitive Development Society, and the American Educational Research Association.

 Databrary has also attempted to forge a consensus on professional values concerning the questions of what materials to share, when in the research life cycle materials should be shared, who should share, and how one should acknowledge the use of shared videos and other materials.
 Databrary's Data Sharing Manifesto (Databrary, 2015b) articulates that all researchers should share as much material as they are comfortable sharing and have permission to share; researchers should share as early on in the research life cycle as possible; and researchers should properly acknowledge all materials contributed by others that inform their research products.
 To support proper citation behavior, Databrary provides valid uniform resource identifiers (URIs) in a standard format for datasets as a whole and for subcomponents within them.
-The system also connects via persistent identifiers such as Digital Object Identifiers (DOIs) to publications associated with a dataset.
+The system also connects to publications associated with a dataset via persistent identifiers such as Digital Object Identifiers (DOIs).
 Library and information science experts have been instrumental in shaping the design and implementation of these features.

 Finally, through communication with researchers, we learned about the important connections between data privacy requirements, trust in the security of the repository, and a potential contributor’s support for open data sharing.
 Databrary has had to create policies and technical systems to protect data privacy and establish trust.
 Sharing identifiable research data requires that the Databrary system restrict access to materials on the basis of the permissions granted by individual participants and on the level of sharing granted by the researcher.
 Databrary offers several permission levels, allowing researchers to share data only with their own lab, in bilateral relationships with specific individual Databrary researchers, with the entire community of authorized Databrary researchers, or with the general public.
 Because of this, Databrary staff work closely with data contributors to determine how a dataset’s original distribution restrictions, usually governed by a research ethics board (e.g., IRB), map to Databrary’s access levels.
 As such, privacy is a significant component of the curation process.